-Shareholders may submit any questions that are related to any resolutions to be tabled for approval at the AGM, Shareholders may send their queries in advance, before 1.00 p.m. on 18 April 2023, via email to our Investor Relations team at kkng@annaik.com and cheeseng@annaik.com.
+Shareholders may submit substantial and relevant questions that are related to the resolutions to be tabled for approval at the AGM, in advance of the AGM, before 10.00 a.m. on 19 April 2024, via email to our Investor Relations team at kkng@annaik.com and cheeseng@annaik.com.